grap/odoo-addons-intercompany-trade/intercompany_trade_product/readme/DESCRIPTION.rst

-This module gives the possibility to customer to link a product to a supplier product.
+This module gives the possibility to customer to link a local product to a supplier product.
 This link will be used later, when supplier create a sale invoice, to generate automatically the purchase invoice in the customer context.